t-brandt/orvara/README.rst

 This will run a small suite of tests.
 This should take about 5 minutes.
 If any of the tests fail, something is wrong with the install.
 Maybe you recently switched branches?
-Try running ``pip install -e .`` again.
+Try deleting the two compiled c files (orbit.c and orbit.cpython-38...) and then run ``pip install -e .`` again.
 If the issue persists, please submit an issue ticket on github!

 Orbit fitting